apache/cordova-docs/docs/en/edge/plugin_ref/plugman.md

 Finally, you can use the `--version|-v` flag to see which version of Plugman you are using.

     plugman -v

+## Registry Actions

+There are a number of plugman commands that can be used for interacting with the [Plugin registry](http://plugins.cordova.io).
+Please note that these registry commands are specific to the _plugins.cordova.io_ plugin registry and may not be implemented by third-party plugin registries.

+### Searching for a Plugin

+You can use Plugman to search the [Plugin registry](http://plugins.cordova.io) for plugin id's that match the given space separated list of keywords.

+    plugman search <plugin keywords>

+### Changing the Plugin Registry

+You can get or set the URL of the current plugin registry that plugman is using.
+Generally you should leave this set at http://registry.cordova.io unless you want to use a third party plugin registry.

+    plugman config set registry <url-to-registry>
+    plugman config get registry

+### Get Plugin Information

+You can get information about any specific plugin stored in the plugin repository with:

+    plugman info <id>

+This will contact the plugin registry and fetch information such as the plugin's version number.

 ## Installing Core Plugins